tahayparker/CSInternalsGuide/content/pages/project-file.md

       This section will describe your project in more technical terms.

-      Write about the various functions of your project, briefly exp
+      Write about the various functions of your project, briefly explaining what the ma

     elementId: 'synopsis'
     styles: